 - Google Sheets is a free online spreadsheet tool that works in any modern web browser, and automatically stores your data in the cloud.
 While data you upload is private by default, you can choose to share it with specific individuals or anyone on the internet, and allow them to view or edit for real-time collaboration, similar to Google Documents.
 Google Sheets also imports and exports data in CSV, ODS, Excel, and other formats.
 You can sign up for a free personal Google Drive account with the same username as your Google Mail account, or create a separate account under a new username to reduce Google’s invasion into your private life.
-Another option is to pay for a Google Suite business account subscription, which offers nearly identical tools, but with sharing settings designed for larger organizations or educational institutions.
+Another option is to pay for a Google Workspace business account subscription (formerly known as G Suite), which offers nearly identical tools, but with sharing settings designed for larger organizations or educational institutions.

 - LibreOffice is a free downloadable suite of tools, including its Calc spreadsheet, available for Mac, Windows, and Linux computers, and is an increasingly popular alternative to Microsoft Office.
 When you download LibreOffice, its sponsor organization, The Document Foundation, requests a donation to continue its open-source software development.
 The Calc spreadsheet tool imports and exports data in its native ODS format, as well as CSV, Excel, and others.
 While an online collaborative platform is under development, it is not yet available for broad usage.